fedora-python/portingguide/source/process.rst

 If the codebase contains a small, self-contained module, port it first before moving on to larger pieces or the entire code.

+If you want to learn more practical way, before you port your own software, you can help developers with porting some open source software or your favorite library or application.

 One Change per Commit
 .....................